 Learn More

-Of the choices given, the great Macedonian conqueror's eastward expansion reached its final frontier in India.
+Of the choices given, the great (Review) Macedonian conqueror's eastward expansion reached its final frontier in India.
 Alexander the Great's ambitious campaign began in 334 BCE, and over the next several years, he successfully conquered the vast Persian Achaemenid Empire.
 This string of victories brought his forces through modern-day Turkey, Syria, Egypt, and Iraq, culminating in the decisive Battle of Gaugamela in 331 BCE, which effectively shattered Persian power.

 Following the defeat of the Persian Empire, Alexander set his sights further east, on territories that had been part of the Persian domain, which included parts of northwestern India.
 In 327 BCE, he marched into the Indus Valley.
 The most significant confrontation of this campaign was the Battle of the Hydaspes in 326 BCE against the Indian king Porus.
 Although Alexander was victorious, the fierce resistance and the sight of Porus's war elephants took a heavy toll on the morale of his soldiers.